-The current highly competitive night scene encompasses a flock of attractive bistros with diverse cuisine.
+Bars: The current highly competitive night scene encompasses a flock of attractive bistros with diverse cuisine.
 You can enjoy cocktails, a reasonably priced meal, and in some, a game of pool in comfortable, aesthetically pleasing surroundings.
 Compared to dance clubs, the bars and lounges in Toronto are a pretty stable bunch.

-Toronto's gay and lesbian community is one of the largest of any city in North America, so the nightlife scene is diverse.
+The Gay & Lesbian Scene: Toronto's queer community is one of the largest of any city in North America, so the nightlife scene is diverse.
 It remains largely concentrated in the Gay Village, around Church and Wellesley streets, but popular new locales have recently opened in Parkdale.
-The free weekly newspaper Xtra! (www.xtra.ca) lists events, seminars, and performances.
+Queer women are generally served by monthly or semi-regular parties at various venues around town in lieu of a designated bar—listings for these parties can be found in the free weekly newspaper Xtra!.
+Xtra!
+Is also a great resource for finding LGBTQ+ community–oriented events, seminars, and performances.

 Starbucks has certainly staked out plenty of territory in Toronto, but there are two Canadian chains that are just as popular: the Second Cup, which charges less for a latte, and the donut-and-coffee destination Tim Horton's (also known as Tim Ho's).
 Another chain with fewer locales is Timothy's.
-There's a growing barista movement in Toronto where the joe is strictly a daytime commodity -- and often offers truly top brew.
+There's a growing barista movement in Toronto where the joe is strictly a daytime commodity—and often offers truly top brew.